Finomnis/rust-tokio-template/README.md

 # rust-tokio-template

-This template is provides a subsystem-based tokio project.
+This template generates a subsystem-based tokio project ready to be compiled.

 ## Features